grga1/grga1/README.md

 ## About Me

 - 🎓 First year at the Faculty of Computer Science and Engineering-FCSE in Skopje.
-- 🔭 I'm currently working on [Current Project/Job]
+- 🔭 I'm currently working on
 - 🌱 I'm constantly learning and exploring new technologies
 - 👯 I'm open to collaboration and always interested in new projects

 ## Skills

 - 💻 Programming Languages: C++,CSS,HTML
-- 🛠️ Technologies & Tools: [List your tools and technologies]
+- 🛠️ Technologies & Tools:
-- 📊 Data Analysis: [List relevant tools or frameworks]
+- 📊 Data Analysis:
-- ⚙️ DevOps: [List relevant tools or practices]
+- ⚙️ DevOps:

 ## Projects